 SPMs can create nanoscale images at a resolution of less than 1 nanometer.
 A probe tip about as wide as a single atom scans across the specimen surface.
 It detects any deflections in the specimen and measures them via laser, then sends the information into photodiodes, which interpret the information into a digital image.
 These microscopes are used to study objects on a nanoscale and look inside cells and molecules.

-Used to image the internal structures of specimens without causing damage.
+These types of microscopes are used to image the internal structures of specimens without causing damage.
 They can achieve resolution down to 100 nanometers, are often used to inspect optical or electronic devices.
 Specimens are submerged in liquid and subjected to sound waves, which echo back to a transducer which pixelates the information and creates an image.

 Consider yourself lucky if you’ve had the opportunity to use each of these different microscopes.
 Some of them, such as electron microscopes, are so expensive that you’ll only find them in universities or laboratories.
 But the world of microscopy is growing every day, and the more technological advances are made in the field, the more the micro-world will be revealed.

 We hope that this guide helps you find the right type of microscope for the needs you have.

 More posts on microscopes: